Best AI End-to-End Testing Platforms for Complex User Flows (2026)

 Not "does it have AI."
 The criteria that actually separate platforms on complex journeys:

-2. Self-healing under churn — does it re-resolve elements semantically when the UI changes, or break on every refactor?
+2. Self-healing under churn: does it re-resolve elements semantically when the UI changes, or break on every refactor?

-3. State and multi-step durability — does it hold state across many steps and sessions without flaking?
+3. State and multi-step durability: does it hold state across many steps and sessions without flaking?

-4. Maintenance model — who fixes it when it breaks: a human rewriting selectors, or the platform proposing a patch?
+4. Maintenance model: who fixes it when it breaks: a human rewriting selectors, or the platform proposing a patch?

-6. Authoring + ownership — who can write a flow (engineer vs anyone), and do the tests live in your repo or a vendor cloud?
+6. Authoring + ownership: who can write a flow (engineer vs anyone), and do the tests live in your repo or a vendor cloud?

-The ranked platforms
+The platforms and layers

-1. Shiplight — intent-based, agent-authored, real-browser
+1. Shiplight: intent-based, agent-authored, real-browser

 Shiplight is built for the AI-native case: complex flows authored as structured natural-language intent (no selectors), resolved against the live DOM, run in a real browser, and self-healing when the UI changes.
 It's strongest on the hardest flows: